Bob Betz, MW

 Tim was very familiar with Betz Family from his work as a Sommelier and when the time came to do a harvest internship, he came knocking at the door.
 Betz Family was the only winery he applied at and he was immediately appointed.

 Tim is now our Director of Sales and brings a passion for wine, relationships and good jokes; as well as hands on winemaking skills.

 Taylor began her love affair with wine at a young age, when her dad used to let her try sips of his favorite wines with dinner.
 After realizing that she had a taste for it, he started introducing her to different varieties and styles to see if she could pick out the subtle differences.

 After graduating, while working in restaurants, she moved to Seattle with one mission: to learn as much as possible about wine!
-This lead her to become a Certified Sommelier through the Court of Master Sommeliers in Spring of 2017.
+This led her to become a Certified Sommelier through the Court of Master Sommeliers in spring of 2017.

-Shortly after recieving her certificaiton, she became one of our two harvest interns for the 2017 vintage.
+Shortly after receiving her certification, she became one of our two harvest interns for the 2017 vintage.
 As an intern she worked in the cellar with the production team, under the careful direction of winemaker, Louis Skinner.
-Upon completion of her internship, she was asked to stay on full time, swtiching gears from production and utilizing her hospitality background, wine knowledge and cellar experience to assist in various aspects of the winery operations.
+Upon completion of her internship, she was asked to stay on full time, switching gears from production and utilizing her hospitality background, wine knowledge and cellar experience to assist in various aspects of the winery operations.

 Although she spends most of her time in the office or hosting winery tours these days, you can still occasionally find her happily climbing barrels, operating the forklift, and making vineyard trips with the rest of our production crew!

 Jonathan was born and raised in Mexico and moved to Washington State in 2013.

 He was first introduced to the wine industry in 2014 while working at the Space Needle.
 His friend Dennis would take him to volunteer at different wineries in the Woodinville area including Betz Family Winery.
 From there, his love for wine only grew.